(keep reading to learn what happened)

 He starred in Fox’s television series “Kitchen Nightmares” from 2009 to 2014, until he decided himself to end the program.

-The owners of Cafe 36 in La Grange, Illinois, were fortunate (or unfortunate) to have the services of “Kitchen Nightmares” Chef Ramsay at their restaurant.
+The owners of Cafe 36 in La Grange, Illinois (a suburb of Chicago), were fortunate (or unfortunate) to have the services of “Kitchen Nightmares” Chef Ramsay at their restaurant.